-In addition to encouraging citizen participation in local government, Catherine is working to “Preserve our Paradise” by protecting Encinitas from overdevelopment, improving open space, trails, parks and beaches; making Encinitas safer for pedestrans, bicyclists and drivers; and keeping our city in excellent financial health.
-She is also deeply involved in helping Encinitas become more “green,” addressing homelessness, keeping residents safe, and encouraging the creation of more affordable housing without damaging Encinitas’ unique character.
+In addition to encouraging citizen participation in local government, Catherine is working to “Preserve our Paradise” by protecting Encinitas from overdevelopment, improving open space, trails, parks and beaches; upgrading Encinitas streets so they are safer and more pleasant for bicyclists and pedestrians; and keeping the city in excellent financial health.

-Playing varsity basketball for four years and earning the MVP award for her last three years, Catherine graduated from Torrey Pines High School in 1994.
-She attended college at Northwestern University in Chicago, earning a bachelor’s and master’s degree in journalism from the Medill School of Journalism.
-Graduating during an expanding economy with a B.A. and M.A. in journalism, her first job out of college was as a reporter at the Los Angeles Times’ Ventura County bureau.
-Her beat was transportation, which sparked an interest in urban planning that still exists today.
+Graduating from Torrey Pines High School in 1994, she played varsity basketball for four years, earning the MVP award for her last three years.
+She attended college at Northwestern University in Chicago, earning a bachelors and masters degree in journalism from the Medill School of Journalism.
+Graduating during an expanding economy, she was hired as a reporter at the Los Angeles Times’ Ventura County bureau.
+Her beat was transportation, which sparked an interest in urban planning that still inspires her today.

-After five years in journalism, Catherine decided to follow the path of both of her parents and earn a law degree.
-Happily living in Salt Lake City surrounded by friends and community, she attended the University of Utah’s S.J.
+After five years in journalism, Catherine decided to follow the path of both of her parents and earned a law degree.
+She attended the University of Utah’s S.J.
 Quinney College of Law, graduating in 2006.
-She served as editor-in-chief of one of the law school’s three law journals, the Journal of Law and Family Studies.
-She subsequently clerked for the Honorable Pamela Greenwood on the Utah Court of Appeals and worked for the highly regarded law firm of Ray, Quinney & Nebeker in Salt Lake City as a law clerk and subsequently as an associate attorney.
+She served as editor-in-chief of one of the law school’s three law journals, The Journal of Law and Family Studies.
+She subsequently clerked for the Honorable Pamela Greenwood on the Utah Court of Appeals and worked for the highly regarded law firm of Ray, Quinney & Nebeker in Salt Lake City.